JuanAntonioRojas/JuanAntonioRojas/README.md

     2. Write simple, readable, robust and transparent programs
     3. Build on potential users' expected knowledge

-- Finally, imo, UX should be exiting, fun, engaging and high impact and a team should be divided into PMs, Designers, Developers and QA
+- Finally, imo, UX should be exciting, fun, engaging and high impact and a team should be divided into PMs, Designers, Developers and QA

 <!---